LegoChemist/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 ## allow the use of "unknown sources" with Android Auto.

-As AAPS is no official Android Auto app notifications have to be activated for "unknown sources" in Android Auto.
-This is done through the use of the developer mode which we will show you here.
+As AAPS is not official, Android Auto app notifications have to be activated for "unknown sources" in Android Auto.
+This is done through the use of the developer mode which we show here.

 Go to your car and connect your mobile with the cars audio system.